yalue/scapegoat_tree/README.md

 Currently it's still kind of slow, especially after ~200k inserts.
 Not sure if this is my fault, or simply the reason why I hadn't heard of scapegoat trees until recently.
-200k lookups is very quick, at least, so at least the tree is being constructed properly.
+200k lookups is very quick, so at least the tree is being constructed properly.

 Usage
 -----